The Denon D2000 was the “lower-end” model of the D2000-5000-7000 line of bio-cellulose drivers OEMed by Foster and branded by Denon.

 The D2000 is the second Foster biodyna I’ve owned, after the TH-X00 Mahogany.
 They sound definitely different.
 While the TH-X00 has a slightly V-shaped balance with good amount of thickness and warmth, the D2000 is V-shaped but towards a leaner / brighter tone.

 The D2000 is a very good buy, used around $200, as long as you like slightly V-shaped / bright tonality.
-It has very good technicalities for that price, coming close to the pricier D5000 or TH-X00.
+It has very good technicalities for that price, nearly identical to the D5000 or TH-X00.

 Measurements & Resources